gaogaotiantian/viztracer/docs/source/installation.rst

 Installation
 ============

-VizTracer requires python 3.6+.
+VizTracer requires python 3.6+ and can work on Linux/MacOs/Windows.
 No other dependency.
-For now, VizTracer only supports CPython + Linux/MacOS.
+For now, VizTracer only supports CPython.

 The prefered way to install VizTracer is via pip